-The National Digital School Plan (Piano Nazionale Scuola Digitale - Law 107/2015) is the guideline document of the Ministry of Education for the launch of an overall strategy of innovation of the Italian school and for a new positioning of its educational system in the digital age (Cf. 6).
+The National Digital School Plan (Piano Nazionale Scuola Digitale - Law 107/2015) is the guideline document of the Ministry of Education and Merit for the launch of an overall strategy of innovation of the Italian school and for a new positioning of its educational system in the digital age (Cf. 6).

 The Department for Youth Policy and the Universal Civil Service (DPGSCU) provides that young people who wish to submit the application form to the Universal Civil Service must have a digital identity.
 Participation in DPGSCU calls also requires young people to have a Certified E-Mail and digital signature.